module Bytes: BytesLabelsval length : bytes -> int

 ownership.
 It is thus incorrect to assume unique ownership of the

-result of unsafe_of_string
+result of unsafe_of_string.

 The only case we have reasonable confidence is safe is if the

-is shared -- used as an immutable byte
+produced bytes is shared -- used as an immutable byte

 sequence.
 This is possibly useful for incremental migration of